trivedisorabh/aws-amplify-ecommerce/documentation/backend/README.md

 **NOTE**: Use your arrow keys to select from a list of options, followed by the enter key

 ```
 ?
-Do you want to use an existing environment?
-No
-?
 Enter a name for the environment reinvent
 ?
 Choose your default editor: None
 Using default provider  awscloudformation